jiweigang1/janito/docs/guides/terminal-shell.md

 ## 🖱️ Clickable File Links

 When Janito references files in its responses, the file names may appear as clickable links in supported terminals or web-based shells.
+To enable this, start Janito with the `-w` or `--web` flag.
 Clicking these links will open the file in the lightweight web file viewer (powered by `janito/termweb`, a Quart-based web file viewer).

 - **What you can do:**
   - View file contents in your browser